fusonic/php-extensions/packages/ddd-extensions/UPGRADE.md

 # UPGRADE

+## Upgrade from `2.0.0` to `3.0.0`
+- Assert/validation has been extracted from this bundle and has been moved to https://github.com/fusonic/php-assert.

 ## Upgrade from `1.5.0` to `2.0.0`

 - Support for Symfony 5.4, 6.1, 6.2 and 6.3 has been discontinued.
 New required minimum version is now either Symfony